moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 on $(0,1)$ can fail to extend cleanly to the closed endpoint.
-The behaviour of the cut locus *at* the <span class="annotated-term" data-note="note-abnormal">abnormal</span>/separatrix boundary — the seam between families — is where numerical confidence outruns fully uniform proof, and it is the concrete residue behind the "complete proof in all degenerate cases remains open" caveat we flagged back in Part 1.
+The behaviour of the cut locus *at* the <span class="annotated-term" data-note="note-abnormal">abnormal</span>/separatrix boundary — the seam between families — is where numerical confidence outruns fully uniform proof, and it is the concrete residue behind the "complete proof in all degenerate cases remains open" caveat we flagged back in Part&nbsp;1.

 ### 3. The general conjecture